FusionAuth/fusionauth-example-vue/README.md

 # Blog post

-You can read full instructions with additional info and context here: https://fusionauth.io/blog/2020/08/06/securely-implement-oauth-vuejs
+You can read full instructions with additional info and context on the blog post: https://fusionauth.io/blog/2020/08/06/securely-implement-oauth-vuejs

+This application will use an OAuth Authorization Code workflow and the PKCE extension to log users in and an express backend server to store your access token securely.
+PKCE stands for Proof Key for Code Exchange, and is often pronounced “pixie”.

 # Setup
 Following setup is required before running the application.